Are you accepting new clients?

 Do you offer reduced rate or sliding scale counselling?

-To make counselling more accessible to people experiencing financial barriers, master-level student counsellors provide lower-cost and sliding scale counselling.
+I am not currently accepting new clients for reduced-rate counselling.
+However, to make counselling more accessible to people experiencing financial barriers, master-level student counsellors provide lower-cost and sliding-scale counselling.
 Learn more about sliding scale counselling.